 For a complete list of Institutional Scholarships, Foundation Scholarships and other forms of financial aid available to students, please visit the Financial Aid link at www.wscc.edu/financialaid/scholarships.
-Washington State Community College offers no athletically related aid and does not have an Intercollegiate Athletic Program.
+Washington State College of Ohio offers no athletically related aid and does not have an Intercollegiate Athletic Program.